Scheduled MonumentsEnglandChurchyard cross in St Mary's churchyard

 What is Churchyard cross in St Mary's churchyard?

-The churchyard cross at St Mary's in Gloucestershire is a medieval monument of probable fourteenth-century date, representing the type of elaborated stone cross that commonly marked the focal point of parish churchyards during the later Middle Ages.
+St Mary's churchyard cross in Gloucestershire is a medieval monument of ecclesiastical significance.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014401.

 Who is responsible for protecting Churchyard cross in St Mary's churchyard?